spaceastro2407/BSE_Template_Portfolio/index.md

  [![Demo](https://res.cloudinary.com/marcomontalbano/image/upload/v1658498822/video_to_markdown/images/youtube--3Tt4ewW0Ets-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/3Tt4ewW0Ets "Demo")

 # Final Milestone
 My final milestone was to try connecting the Arm through the java app; Processing.
 I downlaoded Processing and was able to open the software properly on my laptop, it worked very well and I could see the interface.
 I did not have as much trouble as I did with the GUI interface.
 I was able to upload the code, but certain errors kept popping up.
 I had to reconnect my ports several times in order for it to work properly.
+There was also some occasional lag with the arm and the itnerface, possibly due to hardware issues or wifi.
+I decided to play around with the Processing part.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1658442585/video_to_markdown/images/youtube--dyGJrXaJGBc-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=dyGJrXaJGBc&feature=youtu.be "Final Milestone")